-- As for the operating system, everyone uses Windows Mobile 6, except the Zeno 5 that remains archaic using Windows CE.
-It also does not support data loading to a remote server.
+- Regarding the operating system, they all use Windows Mobile 6, except the Zeno 5, which remains archaic using Windows CE.
+It also does not support uploading data to a remote server.

-- The weakness in battery life is Topcon, with only 5 hours while others offer 8 hours.
-Decisive if we consider that an intense work day is between 6 and 8 hours, taking into account the complications of distance and transport in areas of irregular access.
+- The weakness in battery life is the Topcon, with only 5 hours while the others offer 8 hours.
+Decisive if we consider that an intense work day is between 6 and 8 hours, taking into account the complications of distance and transport in areas with irregular access.

 - As for connectivity is better equipped with the Zeno 5, which supports both archaic cables and a GSM card for Internet connection.

-- And in terms of precision, the best guarantee is in the MobileMapper, which offers sub-metric without post-processing, centimetric with post-processing and sporta RTK for millimeter.
-Despite the fact that the Topcon supports more channels, it is not clear as to its accuracy.
+- And in terms of precision, the best guarantee is in the MobileMapper, which offers submeter without post-processing, centimeter with post-processing and RTK for millimeter.
+Although the Topcon supports more channels, it is not clear as to its accuracy.

 So, if you should choose from this group of 4 computers, the options are between the Spectra MobileMapper 100 and the Topcon GRS-1.

-What there is not in this comparison of gps are the prices.
-So we will use Google Shopping For these purposes:
+What is not in this gps comparison are the prices.
+So we will make use of Google Shopping For these purposes: